Proper analysis is vital to ensure that you aren't paying too much for insurance and that you have the correct type of insurance for your needs.

 The other certainty of life is change.
 Our financial and family situations will evolve; we will age; and, eventually our health will decline.
 And, as life unfolds, our needs and risks change.
 With some major life event occurring, on average, every three years for most people, it is essential to have a complete insurance analysis with the same frequency.

-Contact our office today if you have questions about your insurance strategy.
+Contact our office today in Guelph if you have questions about your insurance strategy.

 1American Association of Critical Illness Insurance.
 2American Association of Critical Illness Insurance.
 3Long Term Care Administration on Aging.